Hjorthmedh/RGCmorphology/ms/intro.md

 To better understand why unsupervised clustering is not able to separate the cell types, we need to examine the feature space.
-We can do this by generating scatterplots between each pair of featurs e.g. one shown in Figure 5A, plotting soma area against density of branch points.
+We can do this by generating scatterplots between each pair of features e.g. one shown in Figure 5A, plotting soma area against density of branch points.
 We can observe from this that TRHR has a large overlap with DRD4 and to some extent Cdh3.
 Likewise, Hoxd10 has large overlaps